Learn about actual and potential costs

 Find the vendor to meet your needs

-The commercial auto and truck insurance market has a low level of market share concentration, with the top four suppliers accounting for less than 30.0% of total revenue.
-ProcurementIQ estimates that about 43,000 providers offer commercial auto and truck insurance, including direct insurance carriers, agents and brokers.
-Due to the...
+The commercial auto and truck insurance market has a low level of market share concentration, with the top four suppliers accounting for about 26.5% of total revenue.
+ProcurementIQ estimates that about 41,000 providers offer commercial auto and truck insurance, including direct insurance carriers, agents and brokers.
+Due to the large...
 Subscribe to learn more.

 Questions to ask potential suppliers